 2. Instagram Ads

 As mentioned earlier, Facebook Ads Manager easily lets marketers place ads on Instagram.
 Besides benefiting from more ad placements, marketers also have access to a highly sought-after demographic – millennials.
 And about 53 percent of those millennials also love to follow brands on Instagram.
-The days of encouraging followers to click “link in profile” are long gone, as photo and video posts can now include a clickable banner.
-Placing ads directly in Stories is gaining in popularity, as business ads make up one-third of the most popular stories.
-Keep in mind, if you choose Stories placement, the ad will only show up there.
+Placing ads directly in Stories is gaining in popularity.
+Keep in mind, that if you choose Stories placement, the ad will only show up there.

 Instagram Quick tips: